cjneely10/EukMetaSanity/INSTALLATION.md

 initio predictor)*

 ### Installing required databases
+**RepeatMasker** can incorporate additional DFam updates.
+Install these if you wish to use them.

 The `download-data.py` script is provided to download all required base data.
 Run the script to download the required databases: